Skip to content

 vocab:Imagexsd:stringTrueFalse

 The media type (also known as MIME type, or sometimes content type) of the asset.
 This identifies what kind of file the asset is.
-This is mandatory on newly registered assets.
+This is mandatory on newly registered assets — and because a PUT is a create-or-replace operation, it must be supplied on every PUT, not just the first (see Reprocessing).
 The platform does not inspect assets to determine this value (file format identification), or rely on file extensions to deduce types (your asset origins may not have file extensions).
 The platform uses the first type part of the mediaType (e.g., image, audio, text) to make processing decisions, in combination with the asset’s deliveryChannels.
 It also provides the value when serving on the file deliveryChannel.

 domainrangereadonlywriteonly